Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

-\emph{Equation (\ref{eq:RO}), combined with the definition of $J$ given by Eq. (\ref{eq:J}), provide $R$ and $\Omega$ for values of $K$ and $\alpha$, which make a system of KS oscillators exhibit synchronization. }Equating real and imaginary parts on both sides of Eq. (\ref{eq:RO}) results in
+\emph{Eq. (\ref{eq:RO}), with $J$ defined by Eq. (\ref{eq:J}), gives the values of $R$ and $\Omega$ for $K$ and $\alpha$ values such that the KS model is in the synchronization state. }Eq. (\ref{eq:RO}) is equivalent to the system of equations

-In Figs. \ref{fig:ROGrid}(a-d), we show numerical approximations of solutions for the system of Eqs. (\ref{eq:ROsys-Re}-\ref{eq:ROsys-Re}) given different values of $K$ and $\alpha$.
-All numerical solutions are computed for the same density of natural frequencies, namely
+In Figs. \ref{fig:ROGrid}(a-d), we show numerical approximations to solutions of the system (\ref{eq:ROsys-Re}-\ref{eq:ROsys-Im}) for different pairs of $K$ and $\alpha$ values.
+All numerical solutions are computed by assuming that

-which is the standard normal density.
-Solutions are obtained by using the software library MINPACK\cite{More}.
-If convergence is not achieved, the system of Eqs. (\ref{eq:ROsys-Re}-\ref{eq:ROsys-Re}) is assumed to have no solution, we set $R=0$, and no specific value is attributed to $\Omega$.
-That is, the KS oscillators, for a given pair $K$ and $\alpha$, are desynchronized.
+which is the standard normal density, and using the software library MINPACK\cite{More}.
+If convergence is not achieved, we assume that the system (\ref{eq:ROsys-Re}-\ref{eq:ROsys-Im}) has no solution, set $R=0$, and attribute no specific value to $\Omega$.
+This means that the KS model is in the incoherent state.

 Figure\ref{fig:ROGrid}(a) shows a $100\times100$ resolution grid of points $(K,\alpha)$.
-Each point has a color defined according to the value of $R$, e.g., dark blue for $R=0$.
-We can identify a well-defined boundary separating two regions, one with $R=0$ and the other where $R$ is finite.
-Figure\ref{fig:ROGrid}(a) can be seen as a \emph{phase diagram} pointing out the transition from a fully desynchronized state to a hybrid state consisting of both D and S oscillators.
+Each point has a color defined according to the value of $R$, e.g. dark blue for $R=0$.
+A well-defined boundary separates two regions, one with $R=0$ and another where $R>0$.
+Figure \ref{fig:ROGrid}(a) can be seen as a \emph{phase diagram} pointing out the transition from a fully desynchronized state to a hybrid state consisting of both D and S oscillators.

 Figure\ref{fig:ROGrid}(b) shows a similar grid to that of Fig.\ref{fig:ROGrid}(a).
 The grid has the same set of points $(K,\alpha)$, but the color of each point is defined by the corresponding value of $\Omega$.
-If $\Omega$ is not defined for a specific point, and we associate this point with the white color.
+If $\Omega$ is not defined for a specific point, we associate this point with the white color.

 In Figs. \ref{fig:ROGrid}(c) and (d), we show slices of the three-dimensional graphs of Figs. \ref{fig:ROGrid}(a) and (b).
 For each two-dimensional profile, $K$ is kept fixed, and $\alpha$ varies between $-1$ and $+1$.
 The graphs of Figure \ref{fig:ROGrid}(c) suggest that, for constant $K$, $R$ is an even function of $\alpha$ with a maximum at $\alpha=0$.
-In Figure \ref{fig:ROGrid}(d), the graphs indicate the opposite: $\Omega$ seems to vary monotonically as an odd function of $\alpha$.
-Moreover, at least for the set of $K$ values considered, $\Omega$ is more sensitive to changes in $\alpha$ than $K$.
+In Figure \ref{fig:ROGrid}(d), the graphs indicate that $\Omega$ varies monotonically as an odd function of $\alpha$.
+Moreover, at least for the set of $K$ values considered, $\Omega$ is more sensitive to variations in $\alpha$ than in $K$.